Phils say 2 more players, 2 staffers test positive; 12 total

-PHILADELPHIA – The Philadelphia Phillies say two more players and two additional staff numbers have tested positive COVID-19, spiking the number of total members in the organization who have the virus to 12.
+PHILADELPHIA – The Philadelphia Phillies say two more players and two additional staff members have tested positive for COVID-19, spiking the number of total members in the organization who have the virus to 12.

 The Phillies said Tuesday all other tests within the organization have come back negative.
 One of the two players tested positive outside the team's spring complex in Clearwater, Florida.